TileDB-Inc/scverse-ml-workshop-2024/README.md

   -n, --dry-run                 Print commands that would be run, but don't
                                 run them
   -s, --src-notebook-name TEXT  "Read-only" notebook name, to be copied and
-                                renamed for each user (default: "template").
+                                renamed for each user (default:
+                                "instructor_scverse-ml-workshop-2024").
   --help                        Show this message and exit.
 ```
 </details>